Default Font Size Icon

 2. Marijuana.
 The use, possession, delivery, sale, or being observably under the influence of marijuana or the psychoactive compounds found in marijuana and intended for human consumption, regardless of form.
 While state law permits the recreational use of marijuana, federal law prohibits such use on college premises or in connection with college activities.

-14. Sexual misconduct.
+18. Sexual misconduct.
 The term sexual misconduct includes sexual harassment, sexual intimidation, and sexual violence.
-Sexual harassment prohibited by Title IX is defined in the Supplemental Procedures to this Code.
-See APPENDIX A - Supplemental Title IX Student Conduct Procedures.

 1. Sexual harassment.
 The term sexual harassment means unwelcome sexual or gender-based conduct, including unwelcome sexual advances, requests for sexual favors, quid pro quo harassment, and other verbal, nonverbal, or physical conduct of a sexual or a gendered nature that is sufficiently severe, persistent, or pervasive as to: